-For the purposes of the Local Plan's Policy HOU 10 primary occupancy restrictions, the list of parishes to which they currently apply is summarised in this note.
+Local Plan Policy HOU 10 sets primary occupancy restrictions on new housing in some parts of the county.
+This note lists the parishes to which this currently applies.
 It will be updated once the Census 2021 parish-level data has been published.

 Correction notes for Strategy and Action Plan

 Please not that on page 81, at paragraph 6.3.4 of the Action Plan and Strategy document, it incorrectly refers to Northumberland Council's Regulation 123 list.
 This is an erroneous reference.
 No such list exists, as Northumberland is not currently a Community Infrastructure Levy Charging Authority.